Closed Systems of Invertible Maps: Some results about Realisation

-\begin{thm}[\cite{toff80} Thm 5.1] Any $f \in {B}_n(A)$ can be isomorphically realised by atomic permutations. \end{thm} Proof: Any permutation can be written as a product of elementary permutations.
-So wlog, let $f$ be elementary, exchanging $x$ and $y$.
+\begin{thm}[\cite{toff80} Thm 5.1] Let $A$ be a set.
+Any $f \in {B}_n(A)$ can be isomorphically realised by atomic permutations. \end{thm} Proof: If $f$ is the identity, then $f=i_n$ and we are done.
+Suppose $f$ is nontrivial.
+Any permutation can be written as a product of elementary permutations.
+So wlog, let $f$ be elementary, exchanging $x,\,y\in A^n$.

-Define a sequence $(a^{(i)} \vert 1\leq i \leq n+1)$ such that for all $k\in \{1,\ldots n+1\}$, $(a^{(k)})_i = y_i$ if $i<k$, $(a^{(k)})_i = x_i$ otherwise.
-Then $a^{(1)}=x$, $a^{(n+1)}=y$ Note that $a^{(i)}=a^{(i+1)}$ or they differ in position $i$.
+Define a sequence $(a^{(i)}\in A^n \mid 1\leq i \leq n+1)$ such that for all $k\in \{1,\ldots n+1\}$, $(a^{(k)})_i = y_i$ if $i<k$, $(a^{(k)})_i = x_i$ otherwise.
+Then $a^{(1)}=x$, $a^{(n+1)}=y$.
+Note that $a^{(i)}=a^{(i+1)}$ or they differ in position $i$.
 Thus $f_i \in {B}_n(A)$ exchanging $a^{(i)}$ and $a^{(i+1)}$ is an atomic permutation.
 Now the permutation $f= f_1\bullet f_2 \bullet \ldots\bullet f_{n-1} \bullet f_n \bullet f_{n-1} \bullet \ldots \bullet f_1$ is a product of atomic permutations, so we are done. $\Box$